St. John's shuts down No. 3 Villanova in 70-59 upset - WTMJ

 Alexander dominated his critical matchup with senior star Collin Gillespie, who was 0 for 8 from 3-point range and committed six turnovers in a forgettable four-point performance.

-With a little under seven minutes left, Alexander ripped the ball right away from Gillespie at midcourt and coasted in for an uncontested dunk that gave St. John’s its largest lead at 58-41.
+With a little under seven minutes left, Alexander stripped Gillespie at midcourt and coasted in for an uncontested dunk that gave St. John’s its largest lead at 58-41.

 Gillespie entered with 12 turnovers all season while playing 35 minutes per game and averaging 15.5 points.
 The Wildcats came in averaging only 8.3 turnovers, best in the country.